-The events of September 11 brought the Immigration and Naturalization Service (INS) to the forefront of the nation's attention.
+The events of September 11, 2001 brought the then-Immigration and Naturalization Service (INS) to the forefront of the nation's attention.
 Although all 19 hijackers entered the country legally, three overstayed their visas.
-And, on March 11, 2002, INS sent student visa notifications for two of the (now deceased) 19 hijackers to the aviation school they attended, provoking an intensification of long-standing criticism of INS for not fully enforcing the immigration law, having a backlog of immigrant visa and naturalization applications, having poor management practices, lacking accountability, and providing poor customer service, among other things.
-Under its current organizational structure, INS has struggled with carrying out its many tasks.
-The underlying theme of most of the criticism hinges on what many believe are overlapping and unclear chains of command with respect to INS's service and enforcement functions.1 There appears to be a consensus among the Administration, Congress, and commentators that the immigration system, primarily INS, is in need of restructuring.
-There also appears to be a consensus among interested parties that INS's two main functions - service and enforcement - need to be separated.
-There has not been a consensus, however, with regard to how the restructuring should take place.
+And, on March 11, 2002, the former INS sent student visa notifications for two of the (now deceased) 19 hijackers to the aviation school they attended, provoking an intensification of long-standing criticism of the then-INS for not fully enforcing the immigration law, having a backlog of immigrant visa and naturalization applications, having poor management practices, lacking accountability, and providing poor customer service, among other things.
+Under its organizational structure, INS struggled with carrying out its many tasks.
+The underlying theme of most of the criticism hinged on what many believed were overlapping and unclear chains of command with respect to INS's service and enforcement functions.1 There appeared to be a consensus among the Administration, Congress, and commentators that the immigration system, primarily INS, was in need of restructuring.
+There also appeared to be a consensus among interested parties that the former INS's two main functions - service and enforcement - needed to be separated.

-1 INS's service functions include the processing of immigrant visa and naturalization applications.
-Its enforcement functions include enforcing U.S. immigration laws along the borders and within the interior.
+1 The former INS's service functions included the processing of immigrant visa and naturalization applications.
+Its enforcement functions included enforcing U.S. immigration laws along the borders and within the interior.

-This report examines immigration functions within INS and across other federal agencies.
-The report also provides background information on past and current proposals to reorganize INS as well as proposals to consolidate border security functions, and it analyzes current proposals.
+This report examines immigration functions within the former INS and across other federal agencies.
+The report also provides background information on past and current proposals to reorganize INS as well as proposals to consolidate border security functions, and it analyzes these proposals.
 The appendices detail the history of the immigration agency, proposals to reorganize the agency, and actual reorganizations.

-INS has been internally restructured many times since its inception in 1891.2 In addition to internally initiated measures, numerous proposals have been advanced by administrations, Congress, and commissions to reorganize INS since the early 1900s.3 These proposals generally gave expression to concerns about the efficiency and effectiveness of INS in performing its responsibilities; perceived inefficiencies resulting from overlap and fragmentation of functions performed by various agencies; and border-related activities related to drug trafficking.
+INS had been internally restructured many times since its inception in 1891.2 In addition to internally initiated measures, numerous proposals had been advanced by administrations, Congress, and commissions to reorganize INS since the early 1900s.3 These proposals generally gave expression to concerns about the efficiency and effectiveness of the former INS in performing its responsibilities; perceived inefficiencies resulting from overlap and fragmentation of functions performed by various agencies; and border-related activities related to drug trafficking.
 Previous proposals sought to accomplish one or more of the following:4

-- Transfer the responsibility for issuing visas from the Department of State (DOS) to INS; - Combine the INS immigration inspection and border patrol functions with Customs Service inspection in a single agency, either within the Customs Service (in the Department of Treasury) or in a newly created agency; - Combine all immigration functions in a single, independent agency.
+- !
+Transfer the responsibility for issuing visas from the Department of State (DOS) to INS; - !
+Combine the INS immigration inspection and border patrol functions with Customs Service inspection in a single agency, either within the Customs Service (in the Department of Treasury) or in a newly created agency; - !
+Combine all immigration functions in a single, independent agency.

-The current proposals to restructure INS include: separating the service and enforcement functions, but keeping INS intact; dismantling INS and creating two new agencies within the Department of Justice (DOJ) that would report to a newly created position of an Associate Attorney General for immigration affairs; dismantling INS and creating a new immigration agency within DOJ; and creating an enforcement bureau within DOJ to carry out INS's enforcement functions, but transferring the issuance of visa functions to DOS, and the immigrant labor-related functions to the Department of Labor (DOL).
+Several proposals to restructure INS had been advanced and included: (1) separating the service and enforcement functions, but keeping INS intact; (2) dismantling INS and creating two new agencies within the Department of Justice (DOJ) that would report to a newly created position of an Associate Attorney General for immigration affairs; (3) dismantling INS and creating a new immigration agency within DOJ; and (4) creating an enforcement bureau within DOJ to carry out INS's enforcement functions, but transferring the issuance of visa functions to DOS, and the immigrant labor-related functions to the Department of Labor (DOL).
+More recently, Congress passed legislation that creates a Department of Homeland Security.
+The Homeland Security Act of 2002 (P.L.
+107-296) abolishes INS and transfers its immigration service and enforcement functions to a new Department of Homeland Security (DHS), see below.